We have launched a new website to better share our reports of global environmental negotiations.

 A BRIEF INTRODUCTION TO THE

-The Convention on Biological Diversity was negotiated under the auspices of the United Nations Environment Programme (UNEP).
+Summary:The Convention on Biological Diversity was negotiated under the auspices of the United Nations Environment Programme (UNEP).
 It was opened for signature at the June 1992 UN Conference on Environment and Development (UNCED) and entered into force on 29 December 1993, ninety days after the 30th ratification.
 As of October 1998, more than 170 countries had become Parties (pdf file).
 The three goals of the CBD are to promote the conservation of biodiversity, the sustainable use of its components, and the fair and equitable sharing of benefits arising out of the utilization of genetic resources.
-The CBD Secretariat is located in Montréal, Canada.
+The CBD Secretariat is located in Montreal, Canada.
 The Subsidiary Body on Scientific, Technical and Technological Advice (SBSTTA), which advises the Conference of the Parties (COP), meets several months prior to each COP.
-Negotiations on the first protocol to the Convention, conducted by the Ad Hoc Working Group on Biosafety (BSWG), concluded in January 2000.
+Negotiations on the first protocol to the Convention, conducted by the Ad Hoc Working Group on Biosafety (BSWG), are expected to conclude in February 1999.

 The Earth Negotiations Bulletin has covered each COP, SBSTTA and BSWG session plus two sessions prior to the CBD's entry into force and an intersessional workshop.
 ENB coverage of biodiversity issues also includes several sessions of the Commission on Plant Genetic Resources for Food and Agriculture, which meets under FAO auspices (see the ENB CBD Archives for all biodiversity coverage; see also the Linkages Homepage on Genetic Resources).
 The following discussion focuses on decisions taken by the CBD COP, SBSTTA and the BSWG.

-The first meeting of the COP took place in Nassau, the Bahamas from 28 November-9 December 1994.
+The CBD Conference of the Parties: The first meeting of the COP took place in Nassau, the Bahamas from 28 November-9 December 1994.
 Key decisions taken by COP-1 included: adoption of the medium-term work programme; designation of the Permanent Secretariat; establishment of the Clearing House Mechanism (CHM) and the SBSTTA; and designation of the Global Environment Facility (GEF) as the interim institutional structure for the financial mechanism.

 The second session of the COP met in Jakarta, Indonesia from 6-17 November 1995.
-Decisions taken by COP-2 included: designation of the permanent location of the Secretariat in Montréal, Canada; agreement to develop a protocol on biosafety; operation of the CHM; designation of the GEF as the continuing interim institutional structure for the financial mechanism; consideration of its first substantive issue, marine and coastal biodiversity; and agreement to address forests and biodiversity, including the development of a statement from the CBD to the Intergovernmental Panel on Forests (IPF) of the Commission on Sustainable Development.
+Decisions taken by COP-2 included: designation of the permanent location of the Secretariat in Montreal, Canada; agreement to develop a protocol on biosafety; operation of the CHM; designation of the GEF as the continuing interim institutional structure for the financial mechanism; consideration of its first substantive issue, marine and coastal biodiversity; and agreement to address forests and biodiversity, including the development of a statement from the CBD to the Intergovernmental Panel on Forests (IPF) of the Commission on Sustainable Development.
 COP-2 also addressed the issue of Plant Genetic Resources for Food and Agriculture (PGRFA), adopting a statement for input to the FAOs Fourth International Technical Conference on PGRFA (ITCPGR-4).

 COP-3 met in Buenos Aires, Argentina, from 4-15 November 1996.
 Delegates' decisions included: a work programme on agricultural biodiversity and a more limited one on forest biodiversity; agreement to hold an intersessional workshop on traditional knowledge (Article 8(j)); application by the Executive Secretary for observer status to the World Trade Organization (WTO) Committee on Trade and the Environment; and a statement from the CBD to the Special Session of the UN General Assembly (UNGASS) to review implementation of Agenda 21.